History of Milton Keynes: Norman conquest and the medieval period

 Only one medieval manor house survives: the 15th century Manor Farmhouse in Loughton.
 There are sites of other manor houses in Little Woolstone, Milton Keynes village, and Woughton on the Green.
 The oldest surviving domestic building is Number 22, Milton Keynes (village), the house of the bailiff of the manor of Bradwell.

 Early modern Britain

 Enclosures

 Most of the eighteen medieval villages in Milton Keynes are still extant and are at the heart of their respective districts.
 But some, such as Old Wolverton, remain only as field patterns marking a deserted village.
 The desertion of Old Wolverton was due to enclosure of the large strip cultivation fields into small 'closes' by the local landlords, the Longville family, who turned arable land over to pasture.
 By 1654, the family had completely enclosed the parish.
 With the end of the feudal system, the peasants had lost their land and tillage/grazing rights and were forced to find other work or starve.
-Thus Old Wolverton was reduced from about thirty peasant families in the mid 16th centurThere are also deserted village sites in Tattenhoe and Westbury (Shenley Wood).
+Thus Old Wolverton was reduced from about thirty peasant families in the mid 16th century.
+There are also deserted village sites in Tattenhoe and Westbury (Shenley Wood).